FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/settings/power-and-reset.md

 title="Your web app data is safe" content="Hard resetting your FarmBot will not affect any of your data or settings from your web app account, allowing you to do a complete restore to your device once it is back online and paired with your web app account."
 %}

-# Automatic soft reset

-{%
-include callout.html
-type="info"
-content="This [advanced setting](../settings/parameter-management.md#show-advanced-settings) is not shown by default."
-%}

-Automatically soft reset when the WiFi network cannot be detected.
-Useful for network changes.
-Keep this setting disabled to allow FarmBot to wait indefinitely for the configured WiFi network to come back online if it disconnects.

-# Connection attempt period

-{%
-include callout.html
-type="info"
-content="This [advanced setting](../settings/parameter-management.md#show-advanced-settings) is not shown by default."
-%}

-For use with **AUTOMATIC SOFT RESET**: set the time in minutes to attempt connecting to WiFi before a soft reset.